“Raise your hand if you know someone who has committed suicide?” Many hands go up in class…

 The Ticking Time-Bomb employee appears to be all buttoned-up on the outside, but on the inside is suffering from mental pain and suffering.
-They may be at their wits end, and is ready to burst.
-The fact is, one Ticking Time-Bomb toxic employee, can blow up an entire agency.
+They may be at their wits end, and is ready to burst, but no one knows how bad they actually are, until it’s too late.
+The fact is, one Ticking Time-Bomb toxic employee, can blow up not only themselves, but an entire agency.

-You often hear them say, “I’m Fine,” “I’m good,” “all is great,” but the reality is… they are NOT FINE at all!
+When you hear an officer say, “I’m Fine,” or “I’m good,” and your gut is telling you something is not right… they are likely NOT FINE at all!

 The Ticking Time-Bomb employee is imploding internally and externally, and can take their stress out in four areas: